Zongmin741/Test-technique-Cartelis-/README.md

 And then, open the Gsheet.ipynb via Jupyter Notebook, modify the name of .json file and the name of Google Sheet.

 Finally, you can run the code.

+Here, with the .json code that I have uploaded, this script will lead you to the Google Sheet that I created: https://docs.google.com/spreadsheets/d/1jA0CIwfu2bfNievRxntHpDEIPKdGukl2h1F-H3Spx3c/edit#gid=37090255

+To test, please do not create the tab named 'C' before running the code.
+The tab 'C' will be created automatically.

+Thank you.